A Merry Covidmas to all;

 Happy 2021 Everyone!

-This Christmas I was persuaded to settle for a depressingly mundane starter since, as Kurt noted, "there's no-one here for you to impress this year".
+This Christmas I was persuaded to settle for a depressingly mundane starter since, as Kurt rightly observed; "there's no-one here for you to impress this year".

 Prawn cocktail was the the default option since it's sufficiently lowbrow to appeal to my brother, and George likes both prawns and tomato ketchup,